1960 Force Publique mutinies: Background

 Independence Day, 30 June 1960, was a Thursday.
 It was followed by a long weekend of festivities that occurred in relative calm across the country.
 In Léopoldville, the capital, sporadic fighting took place between factions that were dissatisfied by the result of presidential election.
 On the morning of 4 July workers in Coquilhatville, the capital of Équateur Province, began striking.
-The Force Publique was called into service and opened fire on the crowds, killing nine.
+The Force Publique was called into service and opened fire on the crowds, killing nine people.
 The strikebreaking action was the last official undertaking of the Force before the mutiny began.
 That same day the Congolese cabinet convened to discuss reforming the national institutions.
 They resolved to establish a committee to examine reorganisation of the army, paying special attention to eliminating racial discrimination.

 Meanwhile, at Camp Léopold II, the chief military installation in Léopoldville, officers observed a high level of excitement among the Congolese ranks.
 One non-commissioned officer began telling his fellow soldiers that since the Congo was independent they were not required to adhere to the Belgians' orders.
 At 17:00 General Émile Janssens, commander-in-chief of the Force Publique, arrived and personally demoted him.
 Three undisciplined soldiers were placed in a holding cell, though two were provisionally released to Secretary of State for National Defence Albert Nyembo, who was informed of the incident.
 In the evening Janssens heard on a radio broadcast of the government's intent to set up a committee to reorganise the army.
 He was outraged that he had not been consulted.